NREL/sup3r/examples/sup3rcc/README.rst

 Sup3rCC Examples
 ################

 Super-Resolution for Renewable Energy Resource Data with Climate Change Impacts (Sup3rCC) is one application of the sup3r software.
 In this work, we train generative models to create high-resolution (4km hourly) wind, solar, and temperature data based on coarse (100km daily) global climate model data (GCM).
-The generative models and high-resolution output data are publicly available on AWS S3 at the URI ``s3://nrel-pds-sup3rcc/`` and via HSDS at the bucket ``nrel-pds-hsds`` and path ``/nrel/sup3rcc/``.
+The generative models and high-resolution output data are publicly available via the `Open Energy Data Initiative (OEDI) <https://data.openei.org/submissions/5839>`_ and via HSDS at the bucket ``nrel-pds-hsds`` and path ``/nrel/sup3rcc/`` (note: the data is being loaded into HSDS as of 4/21/2023).
 This set of examples lays out basic ways to use the Sup3rCC models and data.

 Sup3rCC Data Access
 ===================

 The Sup3rCC data and models are publicly available in a public AWS S3 bucket.
-The data files and models can be downloaded directly from there to your local machine or an EC2 instance using the `AWS CLI <https://aws.amazon.com/cli/>`_.
+The data files and models can be downloaded directly from there to your local machine or an EC2 instance using the `OEDI data explorer <https://data.openei.org/s3_viewer?bucket=nrel-pds-sup3rcc>`_ or the `AWS CLI <https://aws.amazon.com/cli/>`_.
 A word of caution: there's a lot of data here.
 The smallest Sup3rCC file for just a single variable is 18 GB, and a full year of data is 216 GB.

 The Sup3rCC data is also loaded into `HSDS <https://www.hdfgroup.org/solutions/highly-scalable-data-service-hsds/>`_ so that you may stream the data via the `NREL developer API <https://developer.nrel.gov/signup/>`_ or your own HSDS server.
 This is the best option if you're not going to want the full annual dataset over the whole United States.
 See these `rex instructions <https://nrel.github.io/rex/misc/examples.hsds.html>`_ for more details on how to access this data with HSDS and rex.